Georgetown-Civic-Tech/DCRatMap/readme.md

 ## Goals

 - Build a database of rodent inspection and treatment in D.C.
-- Produce a heat map, using some opensource map library
+- Produce a heat map, using some opensource/public/free map library
 - Integrate tools to take screenshots, track past events and hold authorities accountable.

 ## Description

 This project makes use of DC's Rodent Inspection and Treatment in Last 30 Days dataset, which can be found here: https://opendata.dc.gov/datasets/rodent-inspection-and-treatment-in-last-30-days.

 It creates a map using Mapbox (https://www.mapbox.com) and assigns points to geospatial coordinates in the earlier saved datasets.
+The data is downloaded in CSV format, cleaned and then converted to GeoJSON for easier use of Mapbox's JS/Web libraries.

-The site also has a suite of tools to accompany the dataset, to faciliate communication with local officials and encourage civic engagement around rodents.
+The site should also eventually have a suite of tools to accompany the dataset, to faciliate communication with local officials and encourage civic engagement around rodents.

 Once a month, someone needs to pull the data, update the database and ensure the visuals are updated.
-Currently, this is done by Paul-Emmanuel.
+Currently, this is done by Paul-Emmanuel, though there are plans to use the API instead.

 ## Measuring_Progress